anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 references also present the pros and cons of DCP and CCP and designs to address some of the challenges of each of the models.

-In the Reference Mode, the :ref:`ref_model/chapters/chapter08:telco edge cloud: platform services deployment` table lists the Platform Services that may be placed in the different node types (control, compute and storage).
+In the Reference Model, the :ref:`ref_model/chapters/chapter08:telco edge cloud: platform services deployment` table lists the Platform Services that may be placed in the different node types (control, compute and storage).
 Depending upon the capacity and